dqops/dqo/docs/dqo-concepts/dqops-user-home-folder.md

 2. The default configuration of table-level checks applied on all tables.
 3. An example of another check pattern file containing a custom configuration of additional column-level checks.

-You can create additional table-level or column-level check patterns to activate the data quality checks for a subset of tables or columns.
+You can create additional table-level or column-level data quality policies to activate the data quality checks for a subset of tables or columns.
 Each check pattern file contains a list of filters to match the target tables and columns.